teahyui/leo/README.md

 ❌ ❕ ❌ ❕ ⭕

 ## Representing Stateываw
-Leo allows users to define composite data types with the `struct` keyword.
-The game board is represented by a struct called `Board`, which contains three `Row`s.sdf An alternative representation would be to use an array, however, these are not yet supported in Leo.
+Leo allows users to define composite data types with the `struct` keyword. d The game board is represented by a struct called `Board`, which contains three `Row`s.sdf An alternative representation would be to use an array, however, these are not yet supported in Leo.